How I Prep A Week of Easy Low-Carb Meals

 This Power Hour will help you prep a week of low-carb breakfasts, lunches, and dinners for two adults in just two hours.
 All that’s left to do at mealtime is some reheating and quick assembly.
 Ready to get started?

-- Breakfast: A satisfying breakfast for myself and my husband that can easily be packed up for work (five days).
+- Breakfast: A satisfying breakfast that can easily be packed up for work (five days).

 - Lunch: Lunch for me and my husband (four days).